scsu-clarkm1-fall-2020-csc443/project-1-personal-website-Lalehsoh/design/README.md

 #f1f8ff, $bg-blue-light

-For text I will use text-gray-dark
+For text I will use text-gray-dark because it will be clear on background and everybody can read it.